 By providing access to field measurements, the tool allows:

 - Evaluating the performance of crop models

 The tool can create two types of crop measurement files:

-- Summary, primarily end of season average performance (A) file – File A
+- Summary, primarily end of season average performance (A) data, and critical phenological observations, such as flowering data and maturity date – File A

 DSSATSens is a sensitivity analysis tool that allows a user to check the sensitivity of the model to changes in input parameters.
 In a standard sensitivity analysis all inputs are kept the same except for one or two inputs that are changed at a fixed interval from a starting to an ending value.
 In the DSSATSens tool the user selects the input parameter that he/she wants to change, its initial value, the interval, and the number of iterations.
 DSSATSens then creates a new crop model input file.
 Inputs that can be changed include cultivar selection, cultivar coefficients, crop management including planting date, spacing and plant density, soil profile and weather data.
 Other features will be added in the near future.